sabre-io/sabre.io/source/dav/building-a-carddav-client.md

-The problem with simply mapping the vcard to your local data model, is that there is an potentially a lot of information to map. vCards can contain all sorts of information, and even allow application to define new properties.
+The problem with simply mapping the vcard to your local data model, is that there is an potentially a lot of information to map. vCards can contain all sorts of information, and even allow applications to define new properties, and parameters on top of existing properties.

 > vCards can contain _lot_ of different information, and information about
+> information, application-specific information and you _must_ support all of
-> information.
+> this.

 If your data model is simpler than the vCard data model, this inheritly means that data can get lost during conversion.
 E.g.: mapping back and forward, and reversing this again tends to be a 'lossy' process.

-To illustrate, lets at the protocol from a very high level.
+To illustrate, lets look at the protocol from a very high level.
 Simplisticly we will be doing a `GET` request (or equivalent) and later on a `PUT` request to update a vcard.

 You _must absolutely_ make sure that none of the information you received in a `GET` is lost when you perform the `PUT`.